Consumer Duty: Questions and answers for distributors

 Will customers see any improvement in customer service as a result of the Consumer Duty?

 Aviva has robust controls in place to monitor and improve the service we offer our customers.
-For example, the measurement of end-to-end service levels means we can identify any friction within a process, such as a form that's difficult for customers to complete.
+For example, the measurement of end-to-end service levels means we can identify any friction within a process, such as a form that is difficult for customers to complete.
 We continually make customer-focused changes to address any such issues.

 How are you embedding the Consumer Duty principles into your business?